Guide to Backup Storage Management for MSPs

 Most local storage media deteriorate over time.
 Hard disks don't live forever.
 It's important to check the health of your storage devices and replace them as needed.

 Also essential is testing your ability to recover data from local storage.
 On a periodic basis, perform a dry run of your recovery routine to ensure that you can recover data from local devices in the time frame required to meet your RTO and RPO goals.
+(You might also be interested in learning about common backup management mistakes.)

 Cloud Backup Storage Management